Dena Standley | February 24, 2023

 Example: Randy had a credit card debt of $3,700 with Midwest Credit and Collection (MCC).
 He received a lawsuit letter from them after he told their agent to stop calling him or he’d report them.
 Randy planned to ignore it, but his colleague advised him to respond to the lawsuit and follow up on his case if he didn't want to pay more than he owed.
 Since he didn’t know much about responding to a lawsuit, Randy used SoloSuit to help him customize his Answer and file it with the court on his behalf.
 After a week, he wanted to confirm if his Answer had been included in the court records.
 He searched for the Brown County courthouse address online and visited the courthouse.
 He got copies of his court records after filling in a request form and paying $3.

 Illinois has a sophisticated tool called re: SearchIL to avail court documents to its citizens online.
 You need to register a free account to gain access to the portal.
 Once you sign up, you’ll be required to verify the account via your email, and immediately you'll be taken to a dashboard that requires you to fill in the following information to search your case:

 Some counties grant access to records specifically for their counties after submitting the required information.
 Here is the compiled list.

 Even after your creditors file a lawsuit and you send your Answer, you do not have to go through the court process.
-SoloSuit can help you request creditors to settle out of court using our Motion to Compel Arbitration and SoloSettle tool.
+SoloSuit can help you request creditors to settle out of court using our Motion to Compel Arbitration and SoloSettle.
 These documents are compelling, and most creditors accept an out-of-court settlement request.
 Start working on your document with us today.